Ruchi Sandilya

 Selected Research Projects

-In this project, we introduced Quantized Graph Convolution Networks (QGCNs), a novel framework that extends CNNs to graph data, addressing the challenge of analyzing non-array-structured information such as biological and social networks.
-QGCNs achieve this by decomposing convolutions into non-overlapping sub-kernels, seamlessly adapting to graph structures while retaining CNN strengths.
-This approach, integrated into a residual network, generalizes to graphs of any size and dimension through a learnable multinomial assignment mechanism.
-QGCNs match or exceed state-of-the-art GNNs on benchmark datasets and excel in predicting nonlinear dynamics on finite element graphs, offering a powerful and expressive model for graph-based learning.
+We introduced Quantized Graph Convolution Networks (QGCNs), a framework extending CNNs to graph-structured data such as biological and social networks.
+QGCNs decompose convolutions into non-overlapping sub-kernels that adapt naturally to irregular graph domains while retaining the strengths of CNN architectures.
+Integrated within a residual network, QGCNs generalize to graphs of arbitrary size and dimension through a learnable multinomial assignment mechanism.
+The model achieves state-of-the-art performance on benchmark graph datasets and is particularly effective for predicting nonlinear dynamics on finite-element graphs, providing a powerful architecture for scientific machine learning on irregular domains.

 Paper Poster GitHub Code